 Director Nominees.
-The Board currently consists of ten directors divided into three classes.
-In accordance with the Company's Bylaws, which provide that no person shall be eligible to serve as a director of the Company after the annual meeting of stockholders following his or her seventy-fifth birthday, Thomas P. Hill, Jr. will not stand for re-election at the Company's 2024 Annual Meeting of Stockholders.
-Accordingly, on February 20, 2024, the Board confirmed the size of the Board at nine directors to be effective as of the conclusion of the 2024 Annual Meeting of Stockholders.
-In order to balance the number of directors in each class, the Board has requested that Ms. Gary, who is currently a Class II director, agree to stand for election as a Class I director at the Annual Meeting.
-Ms. Gary has so agreed, and Ms. Gary will stand for election as a Class I director along with Ms. Bisaccia and Mr. Hudson.
-If Ms. Gary is elected as a Class I director at the Annual Meeting, Ms. Gary will cease being a Class II director at the time Ms. Gary becomes a Class I director.
-If Ms. Gary is not elected as a Class I director at the Annual Meeting, Ms. Gary will continue to serve as a Class II director through the remainder of Ms. Gary's term, which expires in 2025, and until Ms. Gary's successor is elected and qualified.
-Upon the Corporate Governance Committee's recommendation, the Board nominated the following three incumbent directors: Lisa G. Bisaccia, Stephanie N. Gary, and Dennis S. Hudson, III to serve as Class I directors until the 2027 Annual Meeting of Stockholders and until their successors are elected and qualified.
+The Board currently consists of nine directors divided into three classes.
+In accordance with the Company's Bylaws, which provide that no person shall be eligible to serve as a director of the Company after the annual meeting of stockholders following his or her seventy-fifth birthday, Paul L. Maddock, Jr. will not stand for re-election at the Company's 2025 Annual Meeting of Stockholders.
+On February 26, 2025, the Board reduced the size of the Board to eight directors to be effective as of the conclusion of the 2025 Annual Meeting of Stockholders.
+Upon the Corporate Governance Committee's recommendation, the Board nominated the following two incumbent directors: Jeffry M. Householder and Lila A. Jaber to serve as Class II directors until the 2028 Annual Meeting of Stockholders and until their successors are elected and qualified.
 If elected, directors are subject to the Company's Bylaws, including the current age eligibility requirement.
 If prior to the election any of the nominees becomes unable or unwilling to serve as a director of the Company, all proxies will be voted for any substitute nominee recommended by the Corporate Governance Committee and designated by the Board.
 The Company's Bylaws provide the framework for director nominations and director eligibility for election or re-election as a director of the Company.